-Commercial And Independent Theme Developers
+Commercial Theme Vendors

-This is because themes built using the Genesis framework use something called “child themes,” which are like a paint job that sits on top of the theme framework and gives your site its unique design.
+This is because StudioPress themes use something called “child themes,” which are like “skins” that sit on top of the theme framework and gives your site its unique look and feel.

 For more details, click here: StudioPress.

-To round things up, here are a couple of useful WP theme-related tools worth keeping in mind:
+Here are a couple of useful WP theme-related tools worth keeping in mind:

-This is a great resource if you have come across a WordPress site that you like and would like to know what theme is being used on the website.
+This is a great resource if you have come across a WordPress site that you like and would like to know what WordPress theme the website or blog is using.